 The southern part of the area contains a number of satellite or dormitory towns around London such as Luton, Basildon, Stevenage and Southend.
 Other major centres of population include Peterborough, Norwich, Ipswich, Cambridge, Lincoln, Grimsby and Hull.

 Select a UK regional climate:

-The mean annual temperature over the region varies from just over 9 °C to around 10.5 °C. Variations in temperature depend on both altitude, with a decrease of about 0.5 °C for each 100 metres increase in altitude, and proximity to the coast.
+The mean annual temperature over the region varies from around 9.5 °C to just over 10.5 °C. Variations in temperature depend on both altitude, with a decrease of about 0.5 °C for each 100 metres increase in altitude, and proximity to the coast.
 Over the UK the mean annual temperature ranges from about 7 °C in Shetland to over 11 °C in the extreme south-west of England and the Channel Islands.

 The variation of mean daily maximum and minimum temperatures month by month, together with the highest and lowest temperatures recorded, is shown for Cambridge Botanic Garden and Waddington, Lincolnshire.

 Sea temperatures off the coast of eastern England vary from 5-6 °C in February and early March to 15-16 °C in August.
 The temperature is governed by the influx of warm water associated with the Gulf Stream.
 Temperatures tend to be lower in the south than the north in winter but heat up more rapidly and so the sea is warmer in the south during the summer months.

 The number of days of frost is variable across the region although in East Anglia in particular, as the land is fairly flat, the main influence is proximity to the coast.
 An 'air frost' occurs when the temperature at 1.25 metres above the ground falls below 0 °C, whereas incidence of a 'ground frost' refers to a temperature below 0 °C measured on a grass surface.
 The average number of days a year with air frost ranges from less than 30 at the coast to about 55 well inland.